mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 🔑 points:

-- `width` and `height` here give a size to give the card a good looking size.
+- `width` and `height` here give a size to give the card realistic looking proportions.
-- `position:relative` will help later when we work with the `.front` and `.back` elements of the card.
 - `transform-style: preserve-3d` is probably the **most** important part of this whole setup.
 It 'preserves' any 3D transformations done to child elements.
 Without it 3D transformations on `.front` and `.back` elements wouldn't actually look correct or work entirely.
-- The `animation` here is simply going to be a 360 degree turn that runs infinitely.
+- The `animation` here will keep the card rotating 360 degress infinitely.

 ## Front and Back